dafny-lang/xdsmith/xdsmith-doc/xdsmith.md

 ## Introduction

-Dafny is a programming language with built-in specification constructs.
-The Dafny verifier can check that Dafny programs satisfy their specifications statically, and the Dafny compilers can compile a Dafny program into a target (mainstream) language.

-This tool, XDsmith, aims to uncover bugs in the Dafny verifier and the Dafny compilers by random testing.
+XDsmith is a tool aiming to uncover bugs in the Dafny verifier and the Dafny compilers by random testing.

 ## Installation

 ### Docker

 We recommend that you use Docker to run XDsmith.
-Therefore, you will need to install Docker, either via the installer from the website or from your OS’s software manager.
+If you choose to do this, you will need to install Docker, either via the installer from the website or from your OS’s software manager.
 After that, run `docker build -t test .` from the the project directory.
 Then, you should be able to run `docker run --entrypoint bash -it test` to start the XDsmith environment.

 ### Manual Installtion